evanman83/OURS-project/README.md

 ## HOW TO BUILD

-Buy all the parts in parts list.xml.
+Buy all the parts in parts list.xls.

 You can snap together a working version quite quickly with just the following:
 - Raspberry Pi